NanoscopyAI/autophagy_example/README.md

 * 'auto-tune' enables the autotuning mode, so -z will now be computed for you.
 * 'prc x' sets the precision recall balance, > 1 is more recall (more objects), < 1 is fewer objects

+**IMPORTANT**
+The detection relies on the idea that there is heavy background noise.
+If you have images where there is almost no noise, increase PRC to say 2-4 instead, otherwise you may not pick up the objects you intend to pick up.
+In images with heavy noise, a PRC of +- 1 is a good starting point.

 <a name="faq"></a>
 ## 3. FAQ